emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

 ### Evaluating the models

 The three evaluation notebooks are divided into explanatory sections, with the section "Testing the models" performing comparative evaluation of all the models.
 The files primarily focus on the "Total test period revenue" metric by which the models are compared to each other, but also perform in-depth statistical and operational analyses of the models that were not included in the final report.

+The "evaluation_2020.ipynb" contains a small example that will run directly after cloning the repository.
+The cell containing the example is preceded by the header "Deterministic and hindsight (and example HAPD-AF-12)", and requires that all previous cells (which is the entire "Imports and generic functions" section) have been executed successfully.
+All the files being imported until and including the example are contained in the repository, and so the only preparation required is to make sure the following libraries are installed:

+- numpy
+- pandas
+- matplotlib
+- sklearn